duchangyu/client-timeliner-view.and.data.api/README.md

 Demo Workflow:

-* Build the sample and deploy it to a website or localhost
-* Browse to the website with Chrome or Firefox.
-PS.
+* Build the sample and browse to the website with Chrome or Firefox.
 You may need to clean up cache of browser before running
-* Click [Load Model].
-The model tree will be listed
+* Click [Load Model] to list the model tree
-* Click any model item, the corresponding object in the viewer will be isolated.
+* Click any model item to isolate the corresponding object in viewer
-* In the task table:
+* In task table:

       * [add] : add a new task.
 Edit the start date, end date, task type.
 Select one task item, right click a model item in the model tree, a hyperlink will be generated for the column
       * [delete] : delete one selected task
       * [delete all] : delete all tasks
       * [choose file] : load an existing task file on client (currently csv, or txt)
       * [demo file] : load an existing task file on server.
-In this case, it is timelinerdata.txt in Content.
+In this case, it is timelinerdata.txt in Content folder.
-      * [play] : starts a simulation.
-Currently, only 'construction' of task type is implemented. 'demolish' been implemented
+      * [play] : starts a simulation process.
+Currently, only 'construction' of task type is implemented

 * Simulation uses 'end date' only